-India committed to reach US$ 300 billion worth of electronics manufacturing and exports by 2025-26.
-Artificial Intelligence is expected to add US$ 967 billion to the Indian economy by 2035 and US$ 450–500 billion to India’s GDP by 2025, accounting for 10% of the country’s US$ 5 trillion GDP target.
+Artificial Intelligence (AI) is also expected to complement the ESDM and the broader digital ecosystem, with the potential to add US$ 967 billion to the Indian economy by 2035 and US$ 450–500 billion to GDP by 2025, contributing 10% to India’s US$ 5 trillion GDP target.

 Apple is engaged in discussions with Bharat Forge to establish a partnership, potentially designating the company as a supplier for the manufacturing of components such as mechanical parts.